salbalkus/CausalTables.jl/paper/paper.md

-The above recovers an estimate of the ground truth via plug-in estimates based on the outcome regression (i.e., the conditional expectation of the outcome, given treatment and covariates).
+The above recovers an estimate of the ground truth via plug-in estimates based on the outcome regression (i.e., the conditional expectation of the response, given treatment and covariates).
 Alternatively, one can also compute an inverse probability weighted (IPW) estimate with ground truth weights using the `propensity` function: